pcbrendel/pcbrendel.github.io/_posts/2018-2-19-build-statcast-database-rstats.md

   filter(substr(GameDate, 1, 4) == 2017)
   ```

-Now, you can use one of the functions in `baseballr` to scrape all batters or pitchers based on the dates, but here's the raw function that use for this:
+Now, you can use one of the functions in `baseballr` to scrape all batters or pitchers based on the dates, but here's the raw function that I use for this:

 ```r
 scrape_statcast_savant_pitcher_date <- function(start_date, end_date) {